kizoukun/kizoukun/README.md

 - [Dungeon System](https://github.com/kizoukun/DungeonSystem) - Dungeon System is a Java Application for Minecraft Server that allows server owner to make dungeon gamemode for their server
 - [YuelHostNext](https://github.com/kizoukun/yuelhostnext) - Rework of YuelHost landing page using NextJS 13 App router, tailwind, shadcn, and next auth
 - [BeliAkunNext](https://github.com/kizoukun/beliakunnext) - Rework of BeliAkun using NextJS 13 App route, tailwind, shadcn, and next auth.
 For customer be able to buy account from our website
+- [PUFA-Computing](https://github.com/kizoukun/PUFA-Computing) - Fork of PUFA Computing frontend that built on NextJS, This fork aim to make it standalone application that doesn't need GoLang as the backend

 ## Contact
 - [LinkedIn](https://www.linkedin.com/in/yudhistira-fauzy-achmadarel/)